remykarem/remykarem.github.io/books-src/the-art-of-coding-book/src/testing.md

 # Testing

-* Integration test — spin up real resources, but "mock the data", mock whenever impossiblr
+* Integration test — spin up real resources, but "mock the data", mock whenever impossible
   * Spin up database
   * But mock HTTP servers
+* Unit test — Test the smallest pieces of software.
+Responses from external pieces are mocked.
+Smallest piece = function

-* Unit test — spin up your program, but "mock function", the smallest testable unit of software is a function (?)
+The smallest testable unit of software is a function (?)

+## What to verify

-Verify that message is sent to the queue vs. message is present in the queue
+Verify that message is sent to the queue (unit test) vs. message is present in the queue (integration test)